Life Cycle Assessment Certified Professional (LCACP)

 - Plus proof of an LCA internship or externship (at least 3 months, shown

 by a letter from employer) or participation in doing an LCA (LCA study submitted).

 ALL SUBMITTED MATERIALS ARE KEPT CONFIDENTIAL.
 Submission of all materials verifying the prerequisites must be completed no later than one month before the planned exam date and may be emailed to firstname.lastname@example.org

 RECERTIFICATION – THREE-YEAR RENEWAL CYCLE

 The LCACP certification requires renewal at three-year intervals.
 During those three years, LCACPs must earn continuing education units (CEUs) in accordance with the recertification policy.
 There are many opportunities to receive continuing education (CE), (e.g. including LCA Courses, conferences, registered ACLCA webinars, LCA Annual Conference) all of which are outlined in the ACLCA_Recertification_Process 2020.

-We have also provided below information and links to ACLCA Registered Courses, ACLCA Webinars, and ACLCA 2020 Conference.
+We have also provided below information and links to ACLCA Registered Courses and ACLCA Webinars.